Octavius-Dante/Arthelais/ex_35/Readme.md

         }
     }); // binding with /fruits/4 -

-/// This is the association call To_Orders
+/// This is the association call To_Orders but even without following code it works
 //////////////////////////////////////////////////////////
     var sPath2 = this.extractPath(oEvent);
     this.getView().bindElement({